Mano Po 7: Chinoy

-Mano Po 7: Chinoy (菲华人 (菲華人, Fēi huárén, Hui-hôa-lâng)) is a 2016 Filipino drama film directed by Ian Loreños, and the seventh installment of the Mano Po film series.
+Mano Po 7: Chinoy (菲华人 (菲華人, Fēi huárén, Hui-hôa-lâng)) is a 2016 Filipino drama film directed by Ian Loreños, and the seventh and final installment of the Mano Po film series.
 The film starring Richard Yap, Jean Garcia and Enchong Dee.
 The film was produced by Regal Entertainment.
 It tells the story of a modern Chinese Filipino family.
 Beneath the facade of a typical well-off Chinese Filipino family, it also tackles the struggles of family life as well as how they managed to reunite themselves as one.
 The film was shown in theatres starting December 14, 2016, but was delayed due to insistent public demand that the film was re-run in theatres starting February 8, 2017.
 The film starred Richard Yap, making him the first male main protagonist in the Mano Po film series.
 It was also the second Mano Po film that was not directed by Joel Lamangan who directed Mano Po, Mano Po III: My Love, Mano Po 4: Ako Legal Wife, Mano Po 5: Gua Ai Di and Mano Po 6: A Mother's Love.

 Plot

 Wilson and Debbie's wedding anniversary is interrupted by the antics of their problematic son Wilson "Son" Jr., a drug and alcohol addict.
-Fed up, Wilson sends his son to a rehab facility, where the latter falls in love with a fellow patient, Jocelyn.
+Fed up, Wilson sends his son to a rehabilitation facility, where the latter falls in love with a fellow patient, Jocelyn.
 After graduating, Son and Jocelyn get engaged but the latter dies of an overdose while searching for Son at a bar.

 Meanwhile, Debbie begins an affair at her jewelry shop with a customer named Marco but later calls it off.
-Incensed Marco comes to Wong residence and starts a disturbance, leading to Wilson's discovery of the affair and his estrangement with Debbie.
-Their daughter, Catherine, begins music school but is rescued by a classmate from a maniac professor, leading her to shift courses.
+An incensed Marco comes to the Wong residence and starts a disturbance, leading to Wilson's discovery of the affair and his estrangement with Debbie.
+Their daughter, Carol, begins music school but is rescued by a classmate from a maniac professor, leading her to shift courses.
 Wilson also deals with the return of his estranged homosexual brother Jason and caring for their elderly mother Erlinda.
+Throughout the film, Wilson reflects on his struggles growing up and how he has raised his family.

-Son (after Jocelyn's funeral) and Catherine separately urge their father to reconcile with Debbie, which he does.
-Wilson allows Jason to reconnect with their mother, finally setting his family at peace.
+Shortly after Jocelyn's funeral, Son and Carol separately urge their father to reconcile with Debbie, which he does.
+Wilson allows Jason to reconnect with their mother and assume her care in her twilight years.